gawy/CarND-Behavioral-Cloning-P3/project_writeup.md

 Adding Left and Right images basically increased the data set and allowed for better generalization of the model.
 But still was not enough to do the full track run.
+Basis of data collection was udacity data set.

 Important factor here was a randomization of various augmentations.
 Instead of just taking a flipped version of the image it was a subject to random factor